| Title: | Multivariate Ordinal Regression Models |

 In order to account for some heterogeneity the error structure

-is allowed to depend on covariates
+is allowed to depend on covariates X1, ..., Xp that are constant

 over time for each subject .